Dukhkasht/Metagenomics/README.md

 # Metagenomics
-Analysis and tutorials i did to learn more about metagenomics
+Analysis and tutorials related to metagenomics

+## Diversity analysis